-Home Chef‘s mantra is to bring people together around the dinner table, by delivering meals that are familiar but with an interesting twist, using best farm-fresh ingredients.
-The meals are not intimidating to cook and most meals can be made in about 30 minutes.
+Home Chef‘s mantra is to bring people together around the dinner table, by delivering meals that are familiar but with an interesting twist.
+Most meals can be made in about 30 minutes.

 It’s time for another meal kit company comparison!
 In today’s comparison we are going to review two of our favorite meal kit companies and break down the individual components to help you better understand which company would be better for you.
 On one side we have Sun Basket; the Californian based company that promises to make healthy cooking easier and more accessible.
 On the other side of the comparison we have Home Chef, promising to make home cooking easier and more diverse.

 Continue reading below for our full comparison review of Sun Basket and Home Chef.